MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/hololens-devices.md

 However, make sure to adhere to your organization's requirements regarding security and end-user experience.

 We recommend utilizing Windows Autopilot and Intune to ensure a proper governance for deploying HoloLens devices and the Guides app.
 With these management tools, you can control when an update should be pushed to the devices.
-In some instances, it might be beneficial to delay an update to a HoloLens and/or PC until a proper risk assessment and test has been conducted or a required upgrade to the Power Platform environment has been performed.
+In some instances, it might be beneficial to delay an update to a HoloLens or PC until a proper risk assessment and test has been conducted or a required upgrade to the Power Platform environment has been performed.

 ## User-based versus device-based setup